-Netflix’s perennially popular “Stranger Things” returned to the No. 1 spot on Parrot Analytics’ digital originals U.S. chart the week ended May 1.
-It had 42.5 times the demand of an average series after a 1.1% rise in demand expressions, the proprietary metric Parrot uses to gauge a show’s popularity.
-It was No. 6 on Parrot’s list of all TV shows.
+HBO Max’s “Titans” returned to the top spot on Parrot Analytics’ digital originals U.S. chart the week ended Sept.
+17. The superhero series had a 1.86% rise in demand expressions, the proprietary metric Parrot uses to gauge a show’s popularity. to give it 45.3 times the demand of an average show “Titans” was No. 6 on Parrot’s list of all TV shows.

 A “digital original” is Parrot’s term for a multi-episode series in which the most recent season was first made available on a streaming platform such as Netflix, Amazon Prime Video, Hulu or Disney+.

-The No. 1 overall TV series in terms of online demand was “SpongeBob SquarePants,” with 66.3 times average demand.
+The No. 1 overall TV series in terms of online demand was “SpongeBob SquarePants,” with 78.6 times average demand.

 Media Play News has teamed with Parrot Analytics to provide readers with a weekly top 10 of the most popular digital original TV series in the United States, based on the firm’s proprietary metric called Demand Expressions, which measures demand for TV content in a given market through a wide variety of data sources, including video streaming, social media activity, photo sharing, blogging, commenting on fan and critic rating platforms, and downloading and streaming via peer-to-peer protocols and file sharing sites.
 Results are expressed as a comparison with the average demand for a TV show of any kind in the market.